What is Adverse Possession?

 One of the most prevalent misconceptions is that adverse possession allows for ‘free land or property’.
 This is far from the truth.

-Adverse possession does not automatically grant legal title; the possessor must meet specific legal criteria and may face challenges from the original owner.
 Legal fees, the cost of maintaining the property, and the risk of being ejected by the original owner are just a few of the factors that make adverse possession a complex and often costly process.

 Another myth is that the original owner loses all rights to reclaim their property once the time limit has expired.
 While it’s true that after 10 or 12 years, and the original owner’s options may become limited, they still have certain legal avenues to reclaim their property, especially if the possessor’s claim is found to be invalid.